 With that in mind, the system should still indicate that the first input has been received as this gives immediate feedback to the user (Visibility of System Status - Usability Heuristic).

-An Example That Describes The Difference Between Search And Filter
+An Example That Describes The Difference Between Search & Filter

-Now that we’ve looked at each type of component, let’s look at a great example that highlights the difference between search and filter.
+Now that we’ve looked at each type of component, let’s look at a great example that highlights the differences between both search and filter.

 Imagine you are looking for a pair of Bose Noise Canceling Headphones.